wuxxin/infra-shared/docs/scripts.md

 ## `salt-call.py`

-This script is a wrapper for the `salt-call` command.
+A wrapper for the `salt-call` command.
 It includes monkeypatches for Python > 3.10 and > 3.12.

 Usage:

-This script is intended to be used in the same way as the `salt-call` command.
+It is intended to be used in the same way as the `salt-call` command.

 ## `serve_once.py`

-This script serves a file once over HTTPS.
+Serves a file once over HTTPS.
 It uses STDIN for YAML configuration and payload to configure the service.

 Usage: